in

 9.0 out of 10

-I think a one day visit is not enough to really explore everything.
-We in only half a day were already overwhelmed by the quantity of art present in each section.
+I think a one-day visit is not enough to really explore everything.
+In only half a day, we were already overwhelmed by the quantity of art present in each section.

 Walking tour of Le Louvre

-The service in Le Louvre is quite nice even if the price for food inside is through the roof.
-A bottle of water is 4.5 euros and it’s only 75cl for example.
-People are very helpful and every room have a lift for people with reduced mobility or people with a baby.
+The service in Le Louvre is quite nice, even if the price for food inside is through the roof.
+A bottle of water is 4.5 euros and it’s only 75 cl, for example.
+People are very helpful, and every room has a lift for people with reduced mobility or people with a baby.

-It’s like a Disney World but for intellectuals.
-There are so much things to see that it’s becoming hard to take the time to pay attention to anything.
+It’s like Disney World, but for intellectuals.
+There are so many things to see that it’s becoming hard to take the time to pay attention to anything.

-Perhaps the only downside of the Museum is this, you’ll have to come at least multiple times to really enjoy it and unfortunately there a other interesting museum in Paris Alone.
+Perhaps the only downside of the museum is that you’ll have to come at least multiple times to really enjoy it, and unfortunately, there’s another interesting museum in Paris alone.

-Also this place use to be free on the first Sunday of every month for youngsters and disadvantaged but not anymore.
+Also, this place used to be free on the first Sunday of every month for youngsters and the disadvantaged, but not anymore.

 Informations